 - In the evening, family members go out together, light colorful lanterns, guess lantern riddles, and fly kongming lanterns (孔明灯).

-- Yuan Xiao (rice glue ball), a typical Chinese food, is essential on Lantern Festival.
-In Chinese culture it is symbolic of reunion.
+- Yuan Xiao, aka Tangyuan (rice glue ball), a typical Chinese food, is essential at Lantern Festival.
+In Chinese culture, it is symbolic of reunion.

 Celebration days and customs of the Lantern Festival evolved with time: